tanaynigam/Conway-s-Game-Of-Life/README.md

 The 2D and 3D version of the game works on the following rules.

-1.Any live cell with fewer than two live neighbours dies.
+1. Any live cell with fewer than two live neighbours dies.
-2.Any live cell with two or three live neighbours lives.
+2. Any live cell with two or three live neighbours lives.
-3.Any live cell with more than three live neighbours dies.
+3. Any live cell with more than three live neighbours dies.
-4.Any dead cell with exactly three live neighbours becomes a live cell.
+4. Any dead cell with exactly three live neighbours becomes a live cell.

 The game is activated by filling in the initial conditions on a grid of size [60x28] and running **Play**.